ElizabethRoots/jupyter_notebook_format/README.md

 # jupyter_notebook_format

 Formatting tips and tricks for your Jupyter notebook.
+This project is not meant to be a tomb of Markdown or Jupyter tricks.
+Instead, this project is a starting point for how you could format your Jupyter projects.
+Consistency is key.

 ## About this project